huit/nepho-tieredapp/README.md

 nepho-tieredapp
 =============

-This is an example cloudlet for [nepho](http://github.com/huit/nepho) that demonstrates the structure of a multi-teired application environment.
+This is a cloudlet for [nepho](http://github.com/huit/nepho) that provisions a multi-tiered web application environment.

 Key Concepts
 ------------